Frequently Asked Questions

 What sets you apart from other studios?

-As a Suzuki method studio, we work closely with both parent and student to meet goals – that’s pretty unique.
-Beyond that, all of our faculty members hold both performance degrees AND education or pedagogy degrees on top of their specialized Suzuki training.
+Part of the Suzuki method is closely with both parent and student to meet goals – that’s pretty unique.
+Beyond that, all of our faculty members, traditional or Suzuki, hold both performance degrees AND education or pedagogy degrees.
 Our teachers are not only capable musicians, but highly trained educators.
 That’s definitely a rare gem.

 How much do lessons cost?